-DUI defense attorneys are trained to handle tough drunk driving cases, and they know how to examine prosecutor evidence and poke holes in it.
-Their goal is to keep you out of jail, save you money, and possibly even get all your charges dropped.
-For a FREE consultation with one of the top Buena Park DUI lawyers, contact us today.
-Call (310) 862-0199 or fill out the quick form to the right for your FREE consultation.
+Los Angeles DUI lawyers are trained to handle tough drunk driving cases, and they know how to examine prosecutor evidence and poke holes in it.
+Their goal is to keep you out of jail, save money, and possibly even drop all your charges.

 What Happens After a DUI Arrest in Buena Park?

-After being arrest for DUI, most people end up spending a night in jail at the Buena Park Police Department.
-As soon as you’re detained, the legal process begins and it’s time for you to take action.
-There are three crucial deadlines (that can carry potentially life-changing consequences) involved in the DUI process you need to be aware of if you want to fight your charges.
+After being arrested for DUI by a police officer, most people end up spending a night in jail at the Buena Park Police Department.
+As soon as you’re detained, the legal process begins.
+That’s when you can take action by contacting an experienced attorney.

-If you do go to trial, a jury will look at the evidence and decide whether you’re guilty or not.
-However, most DUI cases don’t get his far.
-If all goes well, your lawyer will be able to secure a fair plea bargain or get your charges dismissed well before the trial date.
+If you go to trial, a jury will examine the evidence and decide whether you’re guilty.
+However, most DUI cases don’t get this far.
+If all goes well, your lawyer can secure a fair plea bargain or dismiss your charges well before the trial date.

-This is why it’s so crucial to speak with a DUI lawyer as soon as possible after your arrest: they can get started on working your case early to improve your chances of winning and never having to face trial.
+This is why it’s crucial to speak with a DUI lawyer in Buena Park as soon as possible after your arrest: they can start building a solid defense early to improve your chances of a favorable outcome without facing trial.

 The Penalties of a DUI Charge in Buena Park